rafmagana/maasive-web/README_APP_SETUP.md

     $ rake db:setup

-This will create an user you can use to log into the application
+### Test users

+At this point you have an admin and a regular user to login with, these are the credentials:

+Admin

     email = admin@domain.com
+    password = loremadmin

+Regular

+	email = user@domain.com
 	password = loremipsum

 ### Run your server